-Conceived by non-white, queer, trans, and woman identified sociology graduate students from York University, and now run by under/graduate students and community orientated alumni of the same, New Sociology: Journal of Critical Praxis is comprised of board members with the shared goal of publishing the works of emergent scholars, creatives, and community organizers who are routinely silenced, exploited, and ignored by academia, especially non-white authors and creatives, as well as those who are queer, trans, disabled, and femme.
+Conceived by non-white, queer, trans, disabled, femme, and woman identified sociology graduate students from York University, and now run by liberal art graduate students and community orientated alumni of the same, New Sociology is comprised of board members with the shared goal of publishing the works of emergent scholars, creatives, and community organizers who are silenced, exploited, and ignored within and by academia.
 Below, please find biographies of each of our board members along with their role title.

 Founder and Editor-in-Chief